 Tangipahoa sheriff's office mourns loss of deputy

-TANGIPAHOA PARISH - Friends are family are mourning the loss of a sheriff's deputy after he died from suicide Sunday afternoon.
+TANGIPAHOA PARISH - Friends and family are mourning the loss of a sheriff's deputy after he died by suicide Sunday afternoon.

 Deputy Myles Ledet started his career in law enforcement in the Hammond Police Department as a corrections officer before he joined the sheriff's department as a patrol deputy.